gtomitsuka/rn-phone-number-input/README.md

 And run `cd ios && pod install`

 ## Getting Started
-In order to support a wide range of apps, this library relies on multiple components & hooks:
+To provide maximum flexibility, this library relies on two components and a hook:
 * `<CountryPickerModal />` **(required)**: Native picker modal that presents countries and handles user selection.
 * `usePhoneNumberInput(options)` **(required)**: Hook for managing state, formatting/validating numbers, bridging components & more
 * `<CountryAwarePhoneInput />`: UI element that toggles country picker modal & handles phone number text input.
-If you'd like to use a custom UI element, refer to [Custom Components](#Custom Components).
+If you'd like to use a custom UI element, refer to [Custom Components](#customcomponents).

 ```tsx
 import {